-Pension and Other Postemployment Benefits
+Pension & Other Postemployment Benefits

-For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions and OPEB, and pension and OPEB expense, information about the fiduciary net position of the Teachers' Retirement System of Oklahoma (OTRS) and additions to/deductions from OTRS' fiduciary net position have been determined on the same basis as they are reported by OTRS.
+For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions and OPEB, and pension and OPEB expense, information about the fiduciary net position of the Oklahoma Teachers Retirement System (OTRS) and additions to/deductions from OTRS's fiduciary net position have been determined on the same basis as they are reported by OTRS.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.

-For purposes of measure, the total OPEB liability and OPEB expense for the single employer health incurrence substantive plan.
-The measurement has been based on use of the alternative measurement method in accordance with GASB Statement No. 75, Other Postemployment Benefits (GASB 75).
+For purposes of measure the total OPEB liability and OPEB expense for the single employer health incurrence substantive plan.
+The measurement has been based on use of the alternative actuarial method in accordance with GASB Statement No. 75, Other Postemployment Benefits (GASB 75).